nan0nan0/nano-denominations/README.md

 ### Ideas for Nano Symbols

-It has been mentioned that in absence of a Nano unicode charater, another symbol could be used as a sign to denote Nano.
-Here are a few signs that may be suitable.
+It has been mentioned that in absence of a true Nano unicode charater, another symbol could be used as a sign to denote Nano.
+Here are a few signs that are available and may be suitable.

+- n  | Unicode Character “n” (U+006E) | e.g. n100
+- ñ  | Unicode Character “ñ” (U+00F1) | e.g. ñ100
+- 𝑛  | Unicode Character “𝑛” (U+1D45B) | e.g. 𝑛100
+- ⋂  | Unicode Character “⋂” (U+22c2) | e.g. ⋂100
+- ∩  | Unicode Character “∩” (U+2229) | e.g. ∩100